-(AP) Morocco has withdrawn accreditation from a journalist working for the French news agency, AFP, after he wrote an article linking the palace to a political party competing in by-elections.
+(AP) Morocco on Friday revoked the accreditation of a journalist working for the French news agency AFP after he wrote an article linking the palace to a political party competing in by-elections.

-The official statement carried by the state news agency Friday described the AFP story as "unprofessional" for carrying allegations that the institution of the monarchy was involved in elections.
+An official statement carried by the state news agency described the AFP article about a parliamentary special election in the northern city of Tangiers as "unprofessional" for carrying allegations that the institution of the monarchy was involved in elections.

-The journalist, Moroccan national Omar Brouksy, has worked for AFP since 2009.
-He was beaten by police while covering a small protest in August and was previously the editor-in-chief of a French-language weekly shut down by the state.
+The journalist, Moroccan national Omar Brouksy, has worked for AFP since 2009 but has had run-ins with authorities in the past.
+He was attacked and beaten by police in August while covering a small protest against the king's annual ceremony of allegiance and was previously the editor-in-chief of a French-language weekly shut down by the state.

 Morocco is ranked 139 out of 179 countries in Reporters Without Borders press freedom index and it has been criticized for legislation allowing the imprisonment of journalists for their writings and attacks on reporters covering social unrest.

 Muckraking newspaper editor Rachid Nini was imprisoned for a year for his writings and only released in April.
 A rapper was sentenced to a year in prison in May for lyrics criticizing the police and in June a blogger was given two years for drug charges, but the sentence is believed to be linked to his writings which criticized the government.

 At the time of his sentencing, Reporters Without Borders called it a "a new stage in the Moroccan government's campaign against freedom of expression, in which several bloggers have already been arrested and convicted."